fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_objects_data_types.md

 - *std_logic*
 - *std_logic_vector*

-The *std_logic* type was introduced in the IEEE *std_logic_1164* standard to represent all logic values that cab be modelled and synthesised in a modern programmable logic device.
+The *std_logic* type was introduced in the IEEE *std_logic_1164* standard to represent all logic values that can be modelled and synthesised in a modern programmable logic device.
 It can be thought of as representing a single wire or bit.
 A *std_logic_vector* is an efficient way of grouping together a set of signals with the same name, e.g. an 8-bit data bus.

 In an electronic circuit logic values of 0 (low) and 1 (high) are represented by using voltages.
 E.g. 0 V for a logic low value and 1.2 V, 3.3 V or 5 V for a logic high value depending on the technology used.
 In VHDL these values can be represented by a *std_logic* value of '0' or '1'.